A History of Wandsworth Common

 (Click on image to enlarge)

 It is worth reminding ourselves that commons such as Clapham, Wandsworth, and Wimbledon were all divided between adjacent manors and parishes, neither party being able to claim exclusive rights.
+Or rather, they were shared.
 In each case, "copyholders" and "commoners" — those with rights to use the resources of the common as a resource (for example, for grazing animals, or to provide firewood, or gravel) — had roughly equal access.

 "Good and substantial marks" were indeed eventually placed along the entire route — see e.g. Parish Boundaries: List of Stones and Marks, 1886 (copy in hand), which I also hope to write about sometime soon.
 Some of these markers are known to survive, and there may be others (perhaps concealed in gardens) that it would be good to locate.]